 Getting your broth going first gives you time to prep your veggies while that broth heats up.

-How to Prep Your Carrots for Soup
+How I Prep Carrots for Soup

 Veggie prep for this homemade veggie-packed soup is super simple.
 We will be pureeing the veggies so no need to dice or mince.
 We just want to make sure all of our vegetables are clean and an appropriate size to cook quickly.